 First, the growth of LCCs has gone hand-in-hand with market liberalization.
 As domestic aviation markets have been progressively deregulated in many countries and as market-oriented air services agreements have increasingly became the new international norm, LCCs have seized the opportunity to offer innovative air services that have spawned new passenger demand, the so-called "Southwest effect".

+There is no single airline type - whether traditional network carrier, LCC or some hybrid of the two - that is "best."
 Likewise, both hub-and-spoke and point-to-point service respond to consumer needs and market conditions.
 These different business models encourage innovation and offer passengers enhanced connectivity, whether for short- or long-haul journeys.

 Click here to view a list of LCCs.